Pyenb/macOS-ISOs/README.md

 ## Download Links 📥

 > [!IMPORTANT]
-> Due to Contabo limiting my bandwidth to only 100 Mbit/s because my STORAGE VPS is exceeding their set average bandwidth, I will soon be adding alternative Download Links.
-These will include torrents.
-Contabo did suggest an alternative, but it starts at €40/month with about 1/4 of the storage, so that definitely won't happen.
+> Due to Contabo limiting my bandwidth to only 100 Mbit/s because my STORAGE VPS is exceeding their set average bandwidth, I’ve added torrents and purchased a Seedbox.
+Feel free to download and seed them!
+Contabo did suggest an alternative, but it starts at €40/month with about 1/4 of the storage, so that’s definitely not an option.

 <details>
   <summary>Mac OS X Lion</summary>